 Frequently Asked Questions

 The best time to submit your application is when you have taken the time to complete the best application within the specified deadlines.

 Typically, early June is the earliest date for submission of an application to the American Medical College Application Service (AMCAS).
-The UND SMHS deadline for AMCAS application submission is October 15 (or next business day if this falls on a weekend).
+The UND SMHS deadline for AMCAS application submission is October 15.
 The remainder of the application (secondary application, secondary application fee, final MCAT scores, letters of recommendation) must be submitted by November 1.
 Applications that are incomplete at the November 1 deadline will not be considered.
 For more information about the application process and deadlines, visit www.med.und.edu/student -affairs-admissions/application-process.cfm.

 My letters of recommendation and/or my MCAT results aren't ready.
 Can I submit my application without them?

 Yes.
 You can submit your AMCAS application and we will send you a secondary application without all or some of your letters and without your final MCAT score.
-The AMCAS application deadline is October 15 (or next business day if this falls on a weekend), and the rest of the application materials--secondary application and fee, letters of recommendation, and final MCAT results--must be received in our office by close of business on November 1.
+The AMCAS application deadline is October 15, and the rest of the application materials--secondary application and fee, letters of recommendation, and final MCAT results--must be received in our office by close of business on November 1.
 Incomplete applications cannot be considered or additional materials accepted after that date.

 I left out some information on my AMCAS application.
 What can I do?